-- 16. In September 2015, Members considered the duty under section 122 of the Road Traffic Regulation Act (RTRA) 1984 (Appendix 7) to secure twin objectives, namely the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians) and the provision of suitable and adequate parking facilities on and off the highway.
-The duty takes effect in 'so far as practicable' having regard to the matters specified in s122(2). - 17.
+- 17. In March 2016, Members considered the duty under section 122 of the RTRA 1984 (Appendix 7) to secure twin objectives, namely the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians) and the provision of suitable and adequate parking facilities on and off the highway.
+The duty takes effect 'so far as practicable' having regard to the matters specified in s122(2). - 18.
 In considering the factors set out in relation to s122(2): - Access to premises any proposed restriction would only be for mechanically propelled vehicles using the route as a through-road or for recreational use.
-Vehicular access to Leycotes Farm and land adjacent to the route (for agricultural or land management purposes and for residential access) would be unaffected. - Amenities of locality the removal of MPVs from the route is likely to improve the amenities of the locality.
+Vehicular access to land adjacent to the route for agricultural or land management purposes and for residential access would be unaffected. - Amenities of locality the removal of MPVs from the route is likely to improve the amenities of the locality.
 To access this route it is necessary to use metalled roads.
 These offer an alternative for recreational vehicle users, albeit not of the same character as an unmetalled track.
-A UCR is not part of the road transport network.
+An unclassified UCR (as the route presently is) or a BOAT (as the route is proposed) are not part of the road transport network.
 Heavy commercial vehicles do not use this route. - Air quality -recreational motorised vehicle use has a negligible impact. - Public Service Vehicles as this is an unsealed route it is not used by such vehicles. - Disabled access Recognised invalid carriages will not be affected by the TRO.
-There are no parking and very limited turning opportunities along the route.
+There are few parking and limited turning opportunities along the route.
 Any TRO would not prevent the use by wheel chairs and trampers and would enhance the safety and enjoyment of such access, subject to the physical limitations of the route, in accordance with the exemption set out in paragraph 14 above.
 Access by other means by disabled users could also be obtained on application to the Authority. - Natural beauty/amenity the restriction of MPVs would have a beneficial impact on the natural beauty of the area and amenity of other users.